United States federal government continuity of operations: Hardware and facilities

 The Continuity of Operations Plan involves numerous bunkers, special airplanes, and communication systems.
-Much of the information about them is classified; however, information on various systems has been released by the government or described to the public by reporters and writers.
+Much of the information about them is classified; however, the government has released information on various systems or described them to the public by reporters and writers.
 Since many of the details are classified, the public information may be incorrect.
-Also they are subject to change without public notice so this list may not reflect current plans.
+Also, they are subject to change without public notice, so this list may not reflect current plans.

 Facilities

-During the Cold War, the United States constructed bunkers to help provide survivability to military command and government officials.
-Some have been decommissioned since the Cold War.
-The ones that are still considered to be in operation are listed here.
+During the Cold War, the United States constructed bunkers to help military command and government officials survive.
+Some have been decommissioned since then, but the ones that are still considered to be in operation are listed here.

-The United States Congress was formerly housed in the Greenbrier Bunker, but since it was discovered in the early 1990s the new location of the Congressional bunker is unknown.
+The United States Congress was formerly housed in the Greenbrier Bunker, but since it was discovered in the early 1990s, the new location of the Congressional bunker is unknown.